How Often Do You Feed Your Dogs In Asl

 The Role of Supplements

 While a balanced diet should provide most of the nutrients a dog needs, supplements can be beneficial in certain situations.
 Joint supplements, for example, can help support mobility in older dogs or those with arthritis.
-Omega-3 fatty acids can improve skin and coat health, while antioxidants can boost the immune system.
+Practically speaking, omega-3 fatty acids can improve skin and coat health, while antioxidants can boost the immune system.
 Always consult with your veterinarian before adding supplements to your dog's diet to ensure they are safe and appropriate.

 Tips and Expert Advice for Dog Feeding